School of Medicine and Health Sciences

 Adding and Dropping Courses—During the registration period (before the end of the second week of classes) students may add or drop courses using GWeb.
 After the second week of classes, students who wish to add or drop a course must complete a Registration Transaction Form and submit the form to the Student Services Office.
 Adding a course after the second week requires a signature of the instructor or other authorized member of the department.

 A course dropped during the first four weeks of classes will not appear on the student's transcript.
 A course dropped after the fourth week but before the end of the eighth week will be assigned a notation of W (Authorized Withdrawal).
+Deadlines for a summer or short course may vary.

 All charges for courses from which the student withdraws are subject to the refund policy listed under Fees and Financial Regulations in this Bulletin.
 Failure to withdraw by these procedures can result in an extended financial obligation and the recording of a grade of F (Failure) or a notation of Z (Unauthorized Withdrawal).